-Once you have collected and analysed your data, it is best to start planning for the next financial year and how you will tackle the changes and implement the improvements it will be useful to consider:
+Once you have collected and analysed your data, it is best to start planning for the next financial year and how you will tackle the changes and implement any improvements.
+When doing this you should consider:

 Remember, the benchmarking comparison will not explain why your establishment has higher or lower expenditure than your comparative establishments, it is to review the differences and identify the reasons for them.
-Once you have identified the factors that led to this area of high spending, you can then discuss and evaluate how resources can be managed more effectively in the future.
+Once you have identified the factors that led to the variance from similar schools, you can then discuss and evaluate how resources can be managed more effectively in the future.

-If there are any areas where you cannot give a reason for the spending being out of line, then realistic goals should be made to change these as soon as possible.
+If there are any areas where you cannot give a reason for the spending variances in comparison to similar schools, then realistic goals should be made to review spend and make changes.

-Don’t worry if you are a maintained school and have completed your SFVS form before then.
-It is an acceptable response to the benchmarking question to explain that you will complete the benchmarking before 31st March and present it to governors after that.
+Don’t worry if you have completed your SFVS or SRMSAT form already.
+It is an acceptable response to the benchmarking question to explain that you will complete the benchmarking before the end of the financial year and present it to governors after that.

-If you would like to attend our benchmarking workshop, please click the button below.
+If you would like support to complete your financial benchmarking, click the button below to contact us.